Thursday, October 23, 2008

 Mormonism rejects Christian orthodoxy as the very argument for its own existence, and it clearly identifies historic Christianity as a false faith.

 Not true.
-That is not the theological position of Mormonism.
-We believe that historical Christianity was able to generate genuine faith in Christ; and all such as have believed and lived by the commandments will be saved.
+That is not the theological position of restored Church of Jesus Christ.
+We believe that historical Christianity has been able to generate genuine faith in Christ; and all such as have believed and lived by the commandments of God will be saved.
 We believe that historical Christianity contains many gospel truths, but also errors.
 We believe that as the result of the Apostasy the priesthood authority of it was lost, but not its ability to generate saving faith in Christ (see 3 Nephi 16:6–7; D&C 10:53–56).

 Contemporary Mormonism presents the Book of Mormon as “another testament of Jesus Christ,” but the Jesus of the Book of Mormon is not the only begotten Son of God, the second person of the Trinity, or the one through whose death on the cross we can be saved from our sins.

 That is an utter falsehood and a blatant lie.
 Mohler claims that he has read the Book of Mormon, and I believe him.
 Anybody who has read the Book of Mormon will know that that is not true.
 Here is a link to search results for the word “Christ” in the Book of Mormon.
-It finds all the recorded instances of it, and quotes the verses in which they occur.
 The reader can judge for himself the truth of Mohler’s assertion.

 Normative Christianity is defined by the Apostles Creed, the Nicene Creed, and the other formulas of the doctrinal consensus.